AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex2.md

 ![demo](./images/cja12.png)

-Now fill the field Person ID choosing the **emailId** on the dropdown list.
+Now fill the field Person ID choosing the `emailId` on the dropdown list.

 ![demo](./images/cja17.png)

-Once you have stitched the 3 datasets, we are ready to continue.
+Once you have stitched the three datasets, we are ready to continue.

 |  dataset       | Person ID |
 | ----------------- |-------------|